bbolker/bbmisc/peeves.md

 - "Additionally": this sounds to me like you are making a list and don't know how to motivate the later items more specifically than "and I have another thing to tell you"
 - avoid contractions ("don't", "won't") in formal writing.
 - "creatures": this word connotes things that were created, which you might want to avoid in scientific writing.
 Just use "organisms" (or something general enough for your taxon of choice)
-- "unique", "complex", "dynamic", "nonlinear": are you using those words to denote something specific, or are you arm-waving about how cool and interesting your subject is?
+- "unique", "complex", "dynamic", "nonlinear", "intricate": are you using those words to denote something specific, or are you arm-waving about how cool and interesting your subject is?

 ## Organization